The Comcast cable guy and his truck are getting a new look.

 Claes Fornell, a business professor at the University of Michigan and head of the American Customer Satisfaction Index, said that Comcast had improved its satisfaction ratings lately, but that the Comcast name "still has some baggage."

 He said of the new name, "I'm not sure whether it will stand out.
 'Comcast' stands out."

 Comcast disclosed its plans while discussing its fourth-quarter earnings.

 "The important message to our customers is that Comcast is innovating in all our products across many platforms, giving these customers even more choice and control over the entertainment, communications, and information they want," Comcast chief executive officer Brian L. Roberts said in the earnings conference call with analysts.

 "We are not only repositioning the company technically, we are repositioning the company with consumers," Roberts said.

 Revenue for the quarter ended Dec.
 31 rose 2.9 percent as competition and the weak economy snuffled higher growth.
 Revenue was $9.1 billion compared with $8.8 billion in the year-earlier period.

-Fourth-quarter net income soared 132 percent to $955 million, aided by a favorable tax settlement with the federal government that was worth $130 million.
+Fourth-quarter net income soared 132 percent from a year earlier, to $955 million, aided by a favorable federal tax settlement that was worth $130 million.